eye-division/evoautomotive/README.md

 If you want a clean slate, you can do `@import "bulma"` instead.
-You'll likely want to define your own `_layouts/default.html` if you do so (since it relies heavily on the theme's "battiers-included" tweaks).
+You'll likely want to define your own `_layouts/default.html` if you do so (since it relies heavily on the theme's "batteries-included" tweaks).

 ### Navbar